 Northallerton School & Sixth Form College works very closely with its Local Governing Body.
-This group of individuals, who have a very wide range of backgrounds, offers both support and high levels of challenge to the Head of School and the leadership team, ensuring that standards across the school are constantly being raised.
+This group of individuals, who have a very wide range of backgrounds, offers both support and high levels of challenge to the Headteacher and the leadership team, ensuring that standards across the school are constantly being raised.

 As an academy within Areté Learning Trust, which has within the governance structure Local Governing Bodies (LGBs) as sub-committees of the Board of Directors, the role of our LGB is clear.

 The terms of reference for the committee include realising the Trust’s vision, values, policies and priorities, providing internal assurance/risk management, developing the local community and employer links and focusing primarily on the core areas of the effectiveness of leadership and management in the school, the quality of teaching, learning and assessment, students’ personal development, behaviour, safeguarding, wellbeing and progress.

 Andrew is a former CEO & Executive Headteacher of a North Yorkshire MAT – now retired he is still keen to use his experience to improve the life chances of young people in Northallerton and the surrounding area.
 He previously worked at Northallerton College and has thirty two years SLT experience and a career spanning five secondary schools including thirteen years as head in two secondary schools requiring school improvement.
 In addition he represented North Yorkshire on the Headteacher Board of the RSC North Region from September 2014.
 He has experience of working with two Multi-Academy Trusts leading on due diligence, school improvement, growth strategy and has successfully utilised System Leadership and the Deeps school improvement model.
 From 2019 until March 2022 he worked closely with the leadership at Northallerton School and has developed a detailed understanding of the school as it is today.